chucknorris/uppercut/README.markdown

 * Adding in support for xUnit.
 * Adding in support for StorEvil.

+=1.1.1.0=
+* Adding a build.log to the output of the build  - see http://code.google.com/p/uppercut/issues/detail?id for details.
+(373)

 =1.1.0.0=
 * Added support for obfuscation.
 New settings have been added to the uppercut.config: <property name="obfuscation" value="false" overwrite="false" /> <property name="app.eazfuscator" value="..${path.separator}${folder.references}${path.separator}Eazfuscator.NET${path.separator}Eazfuscator.NET.exe" overwrite="false" /> and a tool that goes under the lib folder: Eazfuscator.NET  - see http://code.google.com/p/uppercut/issues/detail?id=21 for details.
 (372)